home-assistant/home-assistant.io/source/_components/discord.markdown

 Right click channel name and copy the channel ID (**Copy ID**).

-This channel ID has to be used as the target when calling the notification service.
-Multiple channel IDs can be specified, across multiple servers.
+This channel or user ID has to be used as the target when calling the notification service.
+Multiple channel or user IDs can be specified, across multiple servers or directmessages.

 #### Example service payload